-- jn Initial Review - Response to One of the Following Decisions: Further Development Required, Recognition with Probation, or Not Nationally Recognized - Response to National Recognition With Conditions
+- in Initial Review - Response to One of the Following Decisions: Further Development Required, Recognition with Probation, or Not Nationally Recognized - jn Response to National Recognition With Conditions jn Yes jn No

-14. State Licensure requirement for national recognition: NCATE requires 80% of the program completers who have taken the test to pass the applicable state licensure test for the content field, if the state has a testing requirement.
+14. State Licensure requirement for national recognition:

+NCATE requires 80% of the program completers who have taken the test to pass the applicable state licensure test for the content field, if the state has a testing requirement.
 Test information and data must be reported in Section III.
-Does your state require such a test? j∩ Yes jn No SECTION I - CONTEXT Provide the following contextual information (in a narrative limited to 6 pages and in related attachments, as listed below).
+Does your state require such a test?

+SECTION I - CONTEXT

+Provide the following contextual information (in a narrative limited to 6 pages and in related attachments, as listed below).
 NOTE: If information for any of the seven items below already appears in one of the required attachments for this section, your narrative may simply refer to the attachment while citing the specific page number(s), (e.g., "see program's overall philosophy and goals on pages 2-3 of Program Handbook, Attachment I-C).

 1. Description of any state or institutional policies that may influence the application of NASP standards.

+2. Description of the administrative location of the program, including its relationship to the NCATE "unit" (typically, the college or school of education).
+Describe the support received from the institution and, if appropriate, others sources of support.

 3. Description of the program's overall philosophy and goals, including any unique elements in the program or those it serves (NASP Standard 1.1).
 (Note that additional information under NASP standards 1.1-1.5 should be provided by programs in required attachments listed below).

 4. Description of field experiences, including supervised practica and internship experiences required for the program.
 (NASP Standards 3.1-3.5) (Note that additional information under NASP standards 3.1-3.5 should be provided by programs in required attachments listed below).

 PSY 7613 Practicum in School Psychology has been expanded to a 300 clock hour experience (150 per semester) spanning the fall and spring semesters.
 Details are provided later in this report.

 5. Description of the criteria for admission, (including means of assessing prior graduate work, if any), retention, and exit from the program, including required GPAs and minimum grade requirements for the content courses, as well as the means by which the program assesses candidate professional work characteristics/dispositions.
 (NASP Standard 4.2)

-6. Description of the relationship $^{(2)}$ of the program to the unit's graduate concep (if applicable). tual framework (2)The response should describe the program's conceptual framework and indicate how it reflects the unit's conceptual frame ework
+6. Description of the relationship(2) of the program to the unit's graduate conceptual framework (if applicable).

+(2)The response should describe the program's conceptual framework and indicate how it reflects the unit's conceptual framework

-7. Indication of whether the program has a unique set of program assessments and their relationship to the unit's graduate assessment system (if applicable) $^{(3)}$ .
+7. Indication of whether the program has a unique set of program assessments and their relationship to the unit's graduate assessment system (if applicable)(3).